1holz/Mooshroom-Lib/README.md

 This is a libary for my minecraft mods.

+It currently does this:
+-easier block (+ block entity, recipe, gui, etc.) and item registering
+-easier logger